 Finally, Bank of America, which also presents its figures this Thursday, October 14th, saw its estimates reduced.
 The forecasts for EPS dropped from $0.71 to $0.67.
 Additionally, the bank’s revenue could decline this quarter.
 It already fell 3.6% last quarter, year-over-year.

 Note that most of the large US banks are listed on the S&P 500 Index, which is the main American benchmark, watched by investors around the world.

 On BUX Zero, you can invest in an ETF that tracks this index: the S&P 500 Index ETF (Vanguard).
 It is one of the most-purchased stocks on the app, partly because it offers you fantastic diversification.
-You can invest regularly in this ETF, and more, by setting up a monthly Investment Plan on BUX Zero.
+You can invest regularly in this ETF, and more, by setting up a monthly Savings Plan on BUX Zero.

 The overall impact on your portfolio

 As we mentioned at the beginning of the article, the bank’s results are very important.
 These institutions are influential over the US markets and even European ones.
 It’s a good idea to monitor what goes on during the earnings season and understand how this period works.
 So, we’ve put together an article about this event that will help you navigate troubled water and make smarter decisions.